 It’s rainy and the path leading to the shore of the sea is completely muddy.
 No chance, so we simply descend the escarpment on a better road, follow it thru the former sea bottom for some 80 km to finally reach Moynaq.

-Some 60 years ago this small town was a famous fishing port of Aral Sea.
 Nowadays it’s some 150km away from the shoreline.
 Apart from showing an advanced degree of degradation and poverty the place is nowadays famous for its stranded fishing boats – probably only that kind of disaster tourism can develop around Aral Sea.

 Finally another 150km to Nukus.
 The town is well known for its grim Soviet era architecture and again for its end of the world atmosphere.
 Wandering thru the CBD we are quite astonished not to see too many of these decaying standardised Soviet built houses – they are all replaced by slightly more modern blocks – of course again all similar; road by road.